 When you think about Bali, you probably think about stunning waterfalls, great beaches and interesting temples.

 Unfortunately most people only visit the south of Bali and don’t go up north to the Munduk area.
 While the south is floated by tourists, up in the north you only find a few.
 I think the north still shows a bit of the “true” Bali, before it got so popular.
-And if that’s not enough reason to visit the north, just continue reading.
+And if that’s not enough reason to take a daytrip from Ubud to Munduk, just continue reading.

 How to get there